Chlorine dioxide: Other disinfection uses

 Chlorine dioxide may be used as a fumigant treatment to "sanitize" fruits such as blueberries, raspberries, and strawberries that develop molds and yeast.

 Chlorine dioxide may be used to disinfect poultry by spraying or immersing it after slaughtering.

 Chlorine dioxide may be used for the disinfection of endoscopes, such as under the trade name Tristel.
 It is also available in a trio consisting of a preceding pre-clean with surfactant and a succeeding rinse with deionized water and a low-level antioxidant.

 Chlorine dioxide may be used for control of zebra and quagga mussels in water intakes.

 Chlorine dioxide was shown to be effective in bedbug eradication.

 For water purification during camping, disinfecting tablets containing chlorine dioxide are more effective against pathogens than those using household bleach, but typically cost more.

 Other uses

 Chlorine dioxide is used as an oxidant for destroying phenols in wastewater streams and for odor control in the air scrubbers of animal byproduct (rendering) plants.
 It is also available for use as a deodorant for cars and boats, in chlorine dioxide-generating packages that are activated by water and left in the boat or car overnight.

+In dilute concentrations, chlorine dioxide is an ingredient that acts as an antiseptic agent in some mouthwashes.